beerline/php-custom-annotations/README.md

     }
 ```

-Some of it’s fields should be translated:
+Some of it’s properties should be translated:

 - name
 - description

-To specify which fields should be translated lets create metadata Class called `Translatable`
+To specify which properties should be translated lets create metadata Class called `Translatable`

 ```php
     /**